odoo/documentation/content/applications/productivity/mail_plugins/gmail.rst

       :alt: Deploying from manifest the Gmail Plugin from the Apps Script project

    .. important::
-      Make sure you are using the legacy editor, otherwise the *Deploy from manifest* functionality may not be available.
+      Make sure you are using the legacy editor; otherwise the *Deploy from manifest* functionality may not be available.

       .. image:: gmail/legacy-editor.png